-If you've been wondering where our Beyond Curry columnist, Denise D'silva Sankhé, has been for the last couple of years, here's your answer: She was writing a book, and what a book it is!
+If you've been wondering where our Beyond Curry columnist, Denise D'silva Sankhé, has been, here's your answer: She was writing a book, and what a book it is!
 Indian food has a reputation for being difficult and time-consuming, with hard-to-find ingredients and new techniques.
 I get it.
 It's intimidating.
 But in this book—just like she did for years in her column—Denise breaks Indian cooking down into simple techniques that any home cook can master to produce amazingly flavorful dishes with minimal effort.
 We're also super stoked that she's included notes with every recipe on whether it's vegan, vegetarian, and/or allergy-friendly.

 Over the course of more than 100 recipes, Denise introduces us to simple cooking from every region of India that, like her column, focuses on home-style dishes that move well beyond the world of curries.